 In the ordinary course of business, legal actions, claims by and against the bank may arise.
-The outcome of such litigation may affect the financial performance of the Bank.
+The outcome of such litigation may affect the financial performance of the Bank iv) Policies and processes for mitigating operational risk.

-Success of strategies
+· Success of strategies